 The 60-minute tour will take you on a journey through time, offering an insight into all areas of shoe production from one of the best shoemakers in Northampton.

 The experts at our Wollaston Factory will focus on your specific requests and answer any questions you may have.
 You’ll see how Percy Stride shoes are made step-by-step, from the cutting room and closing room to the making room and shoe room.

 They’ll give you a real taste of how their Northampton shoemakers operate the machines and craft the footwear into a long-lasting, quality end product.

-Once you’ve finished revelling in the fascinating shoemaking manufacturing processes, your tour guide will take you into the NPS Shoes Factory Shop.
+Once you’ve finished revelling in the fascinating shoemaking manufacturing processes, your tour guide will take you into the Factory Shop.
 There, you’ll be able to get your hands on a pair of high-street branded styles, as well as exclusive ranges from some exciting independent brands.